 • Two weeks before graduation, James found out school officials lowered her grade point average (GPA) by reducing the quality points she earned from courses she had taken under the International Baccalaureate (IB) program at the former East Side High School

-• James’ family members, including her grandmother and father, met with school officials on more than three separate occasions to get answers on why the quality points were inaccurate on the grade scripts, but school leaders did not have an explanation or resolve the issue
+• James’ family members, including her grandmother and father, met with school officials on more than three occasions to get answers about why the quality points were inaccurate on the grade scripts, but school leaders did not have an explanation or resolve the issue

 • At a May 14 board meeting, the board members and school officials apologized to James.
 Jacqueline Thigpen, the superintendent who’s retiring this June, presented her with a new grade script, showing that her cumulative weighted quality point average (QPA) was 4.41

 However, at the May 17 graduation, a white male student, whose cumulative QPA was a 4.34, was announced as the salutatorian, the suit says.

 The next day at a school board meeting, James and her grandmother learned her QPA dropped to 4.33, and she did not receive an explanation from Cleveland school leaders or board members, the suit alleges.

 Quality points matter because a student who is in accelerated or advanced courses receive higher quality points than students who are not enrolled in those courses, said Ross.